tqbl/dcase2020_task5/README.rst

     python task5/main.py predict <validation/test> [--dataset_dir DIR] [--extraction_dir DIR] [--model_dir DIR] [--log_dir DIR] [--prediction_dir DIR] [--training_id ID] [--use_stc BOOL] [--mask MASK] [--epochs EPOCHS] [--clean BOOL]

 By default, it will average the predictions of the top three epochs (based on the macro AUPRC metric).
-To change this behaviour, use the ``--epochs`` option, which accepts either a list of epoch numbers or a specification of the form ``metric:n``.
+To change this behavior, use the ``--epochs`` option, which accepts either a list of epoch numbers or a specification of the form ``metric:n``.
 The default value of this option is ``val_auprc_macro:3``.